 Afternoon: Westminster Pier

 Take the City Cruises boat west again past the stunning Houses of Parliament and alight at Westminster Pier to visit Westminster Abbey (fast-track entry with The London Pass).
-Throughout its long history, this impressive gothic abbey has hosted many coronations and royal weddings (including that of the Duke and Duchess of Cambridge).
+Throughout its long history, this impressive gothic abbey has hosted many coronations and royal weddings (including that of the Prince and Princess of Wales).
 Westminster Abbey is also the final resting place of notable British royals, aristocrats, artists, poets and scientists, including: Elizabeth I, Mary Queen of Scots, Charles Dickens, Geoffrey Chaucer, Charles Darwin and many more.

 If you have time after Westminster Abbey, pop into the nearby Queen's Gallery at Buckingham Palace (access with The London Pass).

-Day 2: London's royal palaces and small museums
+Day Two: London's royal palaces and small museums

 Morning: Windsor Castle or Hampton Court Palace

-Windsor Castle is the oldest and largest working castle in the world, and the official residence of Her Majesty the Queen of England.
+Windsor Castle is the oldest and largest working castle in the world and an official royal residence.
 Arrive early so you can witness Changing the Guard at 11am (check Changing the Guard dates and times before you go), as well as giving yourself time to see the rest of the castle.
 Explore the magnificent State Apartments and marvel at the collection of fine artwork, sculptures, furniture and more.
 If you opt for The London Pass with Travelcard you will have transport to Windsor Castle included.
 Catch a train from Paddington to Slough and change at Slough for a train to Windsor.

 Alternatively, visit Hampton Court Palace, which is one of London's most popular attractions.
 Enjoy this spectacularly opulent Tudor palace built by Henry VIII and learn all about his six wives.
 There's also Henry's magnificent State Rooms, the Tudor kitchens where you can sample medieval fare, and more than 60 acres of beautiful gardens including the famous maze; which is particularly lovely in the warmer months.
 Hampton Court Palace is located in Zone Six, so is covered by The London Pass with Travelcard.